Judiciary of India: Judicial Stress

+Lack of Accountability, Inconsistency and Procedural Inefficiencies

+According to the Constitutional Bench of the Supreme Court stated in the K. Veeraswami v.
+Union of India case of 1991, the Chief Justice of India has to be consulted before a FIR or criminal proceedings can be initiated against a sitting judge.
+This was to safeguard judicial independence from frivolous and politically motivated prosecutions.
+However, the requirement has been criticized by legal scholars and commentators as it limits judicial accountability and creating procedural hurdles into investigating allegations against sitting judges for misconduct and corruption.

+Legal commentators have criticized the judiciary for inconsistency in application of bail principles, particularly in cases involving high profile politicians and public figures.
+Critics argue that such inconsistency has created distrust due to unequal treatment, and that some public figures or politicians who are granted on bail on frivolous grounds found violating the bail terms and conditions and rarely face action or cancellation of bail.
+Such procedural lapses have also been observed with cases under the Juvenile Justice Board for showing extreme leniency for serious charges.

 E-Courts Mission Mode Project

 The E-courts project was established in 2005 to digitize the courts.
 In 2008, all the District Courts were initialised under the project.
 In 2010, all District Courts were computerised.
 Digital services began in the Supreme Court in June 2011.
 The case lists and the judgements of most District Courts were available Data is updated daily.
 Most District and Taluka Courts in the country are computerised.
 Cause list of each of the Court are available.

+In August 2026 Swiss newspaper Neue Zürcher Zeitung reported, although computers were widely available in Indian courts, all documents were still required in paperform.

 Judicial service centres are available for all courts.
 The public assess case status, stage and next hearing dates.